 Bacon-Wrapped Stuffing Bites

 Are you the type of person that fills half their plate with stuffing?
 Boy, do I have the appetizer for you.
-Bacon wrapped stuffing bites are pretty much everything you could want in a hors d’oeuvre; they’re salty, they’re carby, they’re indulgent AND they’re bite-sized.
+Bacon-wrapped stuffing bites are pretty much everything you could want in an hors d’oeuvre; they’re salty, they’re carby, they’re indulgent AND they’re bite-sized.
 We suggest giving your caterer your favourite stuffing recipe so that they really taste like Thanksgiving at your place.

 Squash Soup Shots